Joe-McCann/cs-241-hugo-notes/content/course/computerNetworking/linkLayer/macAddresses.md

 [^4]: NICs are also manufactured separately from the device they are attached to, and often are given their MAC at manufacturing time.
 As such they would not be able to coordinate giving the same MAC to all NICs on the same device anyway.
 [^5]: https://www.rfc-editor.org/rfc/rfc826
 [^6]: Modern iPhones for example have dynamic MAC addresses on startup.
+[^7]: Thanks ChatGPT for quickly generating this table so I didn't need to write it out myself lol